santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 Additionally it is always a good practice to add meaningful comments.
 Do not write about what the code is doing - instead, write about why the code is doing what it's doing!

 ### 0. Copyright and Licensing
-Usually this is some form of standard template text which describes information such as the autor, organization, version information, copyright notice etc. It may also be helpful to briefly describe the intended purpose of this C file, especially if the program binary is a part of collection of several binaries, or the file itself is not named as main.c but contains the main() function.
+Usually this is some form of standard template text which describes information such as the autor, organization, version information, copyright notice etc. It may also be helpful to briefly describe the intended purpose of this C file.

 ### 1.Includes
-The first things to add to a main.c file are includes to make a multitude of standard C library functions and variables available to the program.
-The #include string is a C preprocessor (cpp) directive that causes the inclusion of the referenced file, in its entirety, in the current file.
-At a minimum the following are recommended to be included in the main.c file:
+The first things to add to a ```main.c``` file are includes to make a multitude of standard C library functions and variables available to the program.
+The ```#include``` string is a C preprocessor (cpp) directive that causes the inclusion of the referenced file, in its entirety, in the current file.
+At a minimum the following are recommended to be included in the ```main.c``` file:

 ```C
 #include <stdio.h>